bakame-php/http-structured-fields/README.md

 | Token         | class `Token`        | `Item::isToken`        |
 | Byte Sequence | class `ByteSequence` | `Item::isByteSequence` |

-#### Items with parameters

-Item can be associated with that an ordered maps of key-value pairs called `Parameters`, where the keys are strings and the value are bare items.
-Their public API will be cover in subsequent paragraphs.
+Items can be associated with an ordered maps of key-value pairs also known as parameters, where the keys are strings and the value are bare items.
+Their public API is covered in subsequent paragraphs.

+**An item without any parameter associated to it is said to be a bare item.**

+#### Token Data type

+The Token data type is a special string as defined in the RFC.
+To distinguish it from a normal string, the `Bakame\Http\StructuredFields\Token` class is used.

+To instantiate the class you are required to use the `Token::fromString` named constructor.
+The class also exposes the complementat=ry public methods `Token::toString` as well as the `Token::toHttpValue` to enable its textual representation.

+#### Byte Sequence Data type

+The Byte Sequence data type is a special string as defined in the RFC to represent base64 encoded data.
+To distinguish it from a normal string, the `Bakame\Http\StructuredFields\ByteSequence` class is used.

+To instantiate the class you are required to use the `ByteSequence::fromDecoded` or `ByteSequence::fromEncoded` named constructors.
+The class also exposes the complementat=ry public methods `ByteSequence::decoded`, `ByteSequence::encoded` as well as the `ByteSequence::toHttpValue` to enable its textual representation.

-#### Usage
+#### Usages

 Instantiation via type recognition is done using the `Item::from` named constructor.